matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

     space that it should not be, clients could ignore such `m.space.parent` events unless either (a) there is a corresponding `m.space.child` event in the claimed parent, or (b) the sender of the `m.space.child` event has a sufficient power-level to send such an `m.space.child` event in the parent.
+(It is not necessarily required that that user currently be a member of the parent room - only the `m.room.power_levels` event is inspected.)
 [Checking the power-level rather than requiring an *actual* `m.space.child` event in the parent allows for "secret" rooms (see below).]

     Where the parent space also claims a parent, clients can recursively peek into the grandparent space, and so on.